13 Surprising Uses for Aluminum Foil Beyond Food Storage

-You might be dating yourself if you are still calling the shiny workhorse “tin foil” though it’s not uncommon to hear that phrase used.
-Foil was made of tin until after World War II when the stronger and cheaper aluminum became widely used.
-Now you know.
-Read on for 10 clever money-saving ideas.
+You might be dating yourself if you are still calling the kitchen workhorse “tin foil” though it’s not uncommon to hear that phrase.
+Foil was made of tin until just after World War II when the stronger and cheaper aluminum became widely used.

-Don’t toss a pair of dull scissors or pay someone else to sharpen them.
+Don’t toss dull scissors!
 Sharpen scissors with aluminum foil, says Rachel Timmerman, a Virginia blogger with The Analytical Mommy.
 Fold a piece of 10-by-10-inch aluminum foil three times.
-Then, cut the foil about 20 times with the scissors to make them as sharp as the day you bought them.
+Then cut the foil about 20 times with the scissors to make them sharp.

 3. Lower Your Heating Bill